-PADDYS POINT IRISH BAR and restaurant has been a favoured hotspot since it was founded two decades ago in 1999.
-The local areas first and only Irish bar is situated in the heart of La Zenia on a central part of the Orihuela Costa.
+PADDYS POINT IRISH BAR and restaurant has been a favoured hotspot since it was founded more than two decades ago in 1999.
+The local areas inaugural Irish bar is situated in the heart of La Zenia on a central part of the Orihuela Costa.

-Eager diners and partygoers regularly flock to the venue, attracted by its friendly atmosphere, live music and sports events shown on numerous large screen TV´s, a fabulous selection of beers and wines (including the obligatory draught Guinness), and it’s exhaustive food menu.
+Eager diners regularly flock to the venue, attracted by its friendly atmosphere, live music and sports events shown on numerous large screen TV´s, a fabulous selection of beers and wines (including the obligatory draught Guinness), and an exhaustive food menu.

 Paddys Point: the original Irish bar on the Orihuela Costa

 We attended the venue last week for an evening meal and received a friendly and welcoming greeting from the staff upon arrival.
 It soon became clear that cleanliness and customer care is a key focus.
 All areas of the establishment were spotless and nothing is too much trouble for the attentive staff.